Turkey–Ukraine relations: Humanitarian relations

 On February 6, 2023, two powerful earthquakes with magnitudes of 7.8 and 7.5 struck southern Turkey and northern Syria, causing widespread destruction and loss of life.
 According to the Turkish disaster agency, the earthquakes have killed more than 50,000 people in Turkey and over 8,000 people in Syria.

 On the same day, Ukrainian Foreign Minister Dmytro Kuleba announced that Ukraine might send several dozen emergency workers to Turkey to assist in the relief efforts.
 Additionally, the Ukrainian Foreign Ministry received 27 requests from citizens who were unable to get in touch with their relatives in Turkey.

 Later that day, Ukrainian foreign ministry spokesman Oleg Nikolenko reported that they had located six Ukrainian citizens who were safe and in satisfactory condition, but their houses were destroyed.
 They were currently living with Turkish relatives.

-On February 7, 2023, President Volodymyr Zelensky issued a decree ordering the sending of humanitarian aid to Turkey to help the country overcome the consequences of the earthquake.
+On February 7, 2023, President Volodymyr Zelensky issued a decree ordering the sending of humanitarian aid to Turkey to assist the country in overcoming the consequences of the earthquake.

 Public opinion of the Russian invasion of Ukraine

-The public opinion among Turkish citizens for providing military equipments to Ukraine has been varying.
-In a 2023 poll by Eurobarometer, 63% of Turkish citizens supported their country providing military equipments to support Ukraine against the invasion, and additional 67% of Turkish citizens supported providing financial aid to Ukraine.
-However, in the same poll conducted in spring 2024, the support for providing military equipments to Ukraine has drastically fallen to 42%.
-As a result of the conflicts in the Middle East since 2023, there is an increasing hostility towards Western support for Israel, where Turkish citizens have accused Western countries of "double standards" for supporting Israel in the ongoing conflicts in the Middle East.
-The support rose again by 13% according to the latest poll conducted in autumn 2024, where 55% of Turkish citizens support their country supplying military equipments to Ukraine.
+The public opinion among Turkish citizens for providing weapons and military equipment to Ukraine has varied over the past years.
+According to the results of Eurobarometer's 2023 public opinion poll, 63% of Turkish citizens supported their country providing weapons and military equipment to support Ukraine against the invasion, and an additional 67% of Turkish citizens supported providing financial aid to Ukraine.
+However, in the same poll conducted in spring 2024, support for supplying weapons and military equipment to Ukraine has drastically fallen to 42%.
+As a result of the conflicts in the Middle East since 2023, particularly the Israeli invasion of the Gaza Strip, dissatisfaction in Turkey with Western support for Israel has increased.
+Both the Turkish government and the Turkish society have accused Western countries of applying “double standards” by not condemning Israel.
+The support rose again by 18% according to the latest poll conducted in spring 2025, where 60% of Turkish citizens support their country supplying weapons and military equipment to Ukraine.